midi-ld/midi2rdf/README.md

-# midi-rdf
+# midi2rdf

-Playground for data conversions between RDF and MIDI
+Converters for MIDI to RDF and backwards.
+Lossless.
+For the lulz.